MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-ready/includes/6-deploy-blueprint.md

 - Create a new blueprint from the sample.
 - Mark your copy of the sample as **Published**.
-- Assign your copy of the blueprint to an existing subscription.
+- Assign your copy of the blueprint to a current subscription.

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free) before you begin.